octopus-network/octopus-docs/src/maintain/validator-deploy.md

 ### Using GCP Automatically Deploy

+> GCP is only supported in Testnet and would be supported in Mainnet soon.
 > Please make sure that you can log in to [GCP](https://console.cloud.google.com/), if not, please register first.

 1. Log in to your Google account in `My Node` pannel.